Ayza69420/Mouse-recorder/README.md

 # Mouse Recorder

-Provides a single python class that records mouse events and play them with two functions
+Provides a single python class that records mouse events and play them with two functions, every method is well-documented and easy to use.

 # Instructions